-The late Senator Benjamin Lambert was a long-time supporter of All Saints Catholic School having sent his three sons and a grandson to ASCS.
+The late Senator Benjamin Lambert was a long-time supporter of All Saints Catholic School.
+His three sons and one grandson attended ASCS.
 The Senator Benjamin Lambert Academic Excellence Scholarships are tuition scholarships which may only be applied to ASCS tuition for the next school year.